jaximus808/milePMBot/readme.md

 ### Tasks

-Tasks are the specific work that a member is doing.
+Tasks are the specific work that a member is doing towards completing an active milestone

-All tasks are tied to a milestone and represeant the specific work that is being done to complete the active milestone Taks go through 4 phases
+Taks go through 4 phases

 1. Creation - Tasks are created with its description and expectation, but are not assigned yet (Backlog)